avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 This document makes use of the terminology defined in {{RFC4949}}, {{RFC5280}}, {{RFC9019}},  {{I-D.ietf-pquip-pqc-engineers}}, {{I-D.ietf-pquip-pqt-hybrid-terminology}} and TODO: add ref to composite signature drafts.

-# Post-quantum Migration Mechanisms for Signing
+# Post-quantum Migration Strategies for Signing

 People are considering which technological concepts are suitable to solve the problem of a secure migration from classical cryptography to quantum computer safe cryptographic algorithms.
 A variety of approaches are being discussed.
 In the following, we would like to briefly introduce the approaches under discussion and refer to the respective relevant documents for further details.
 For a general introduction, we also refer to {{I-D.ietf-pquip-pqc-engineers}}.

-## Stateful Hash-based Signatures Schemes
+## Stateful Hash-based Signature Schemes

-The only algorithms that are considered safe against attacks with quantum computers are the stateful hash-bases signature (HBS) schemes {{NIST.SP.800-208}} {{NIST.FIPS.186-5}} XMSS {{RFC8391}} and LMS {{RFC8554}}.
+The only algorithms that can be considered safe against attacks with quantum computers with sufficient certainty today are the stateful hash-bases signature (HBS) schemes {{NIST.SP.800-208}} {{NIST.FIPS.186-5}} XMSS {{RFC8391}} and LMS {{RFC8554}}.
 According to NIST, these stateful HBS algorithms offer better performance than stateless HBS algorithms, and the underlying technology is considered well understood.
 More stateful HBS algorithms are considered safe against attacks by quantum computers but cannot be widely used due to the state management that is very important for the security of stateful HBS.
 Especially for the secure signing of data that can be signed repeatedly over a very long period of time and whose signatures must be able to be securely validated with the same public key, stateful HBS do not appear to be suitable.
 This is because there are currently insufficient solutions for the replacement of the hardware security modules used and for disaster recovery cases.

 ## Stateless Hash-based Signature Schemes

-NIST FIPS 205 specifies the ML-SLH (SPHINCS+) algorithm.
-It is a stateless hashed based signature and is considered safe against attacks by quantum computers.
+{{NIST.FIPS.205}} specifies the ML-SLH (SPHINCS+) algorithm.
+It is a stateless hashed-based signature algorithm and is considered safe against attacks by quantum computers.
 The advantage of this algorithm is that the state problem is resolved as part of the algorithm.
 However, this tradeoff is that signature sizes are often an order of magnatude larger than XMSS or LMS.
 This may make deploying these algorithms on constrained devices infeasible.

-## Protocol Revision (Cryptographic Agility)
+## Protocol Revision (Cryptographic Agility) {#protocols}

 Agility in security protocols and message formats, such as IP Security (IPsec) and Internet Key Exchange (IKE) {{RFC6071}}, Transport Layer Security (TLS){{RFC8446}}, Secure/Multipurpose Internet Mail Extensions (S/MIME){{RFC8551}}, is usually understood as the dynamic referencing of the algorithms to be used.
 A concrete migration strategy that allows the existing and future cryptographic algorithms to be used simultaneously during a transition period is usually not described in the respective standards.